A Multidimensional Szemer\'edi Theorem in the primes: Introduction

 \subsection{The Green-Tao measure and the linear forms condition.}

-Let us recall the pseudo-random measure $\nu$ introduced by Green and Tao, and (a slight variant of) the so-called linear forms condition, see \cite{GT1}, Sec.9. \\\\ Let $\om$ be a sufficiently large number and let $W=\prod_{p\leq \om} p$ be the product of primes up to $\om$.
+As previously indicated, we use the pseudo-random measure $\nu$ defined in \cite{GT1}, and (a slight variant of) the so-called linear forms condition, which we recall here briefly.\\\\ Let $w$ be a sufficiently large number and let $W=\prod_{p\leq w} p$ be the product of primes up to $w$.
 For given $b$ relative prime to $W$ define the modified von Mangoldt function $\bar{\La}_b: \Z \rightarrow \R_{\geq 0}$ by

 Here $\phi$ is the Euler function.
 Note that by Dirichlet's theorem on the distribution of primes in residue classes one has that $\sum_{n\leq N} \bar{\La}_b (n)=N (1+o(1))$.
-A crucial fact is that the function $\bar{\La}_b$ is majorized by divisor sums closely related to the so-called Goldston-Yildirim divisor sum \cite{GT1}, \cite{GY1} $\mu$ being the Mobius function and $R=N^{d^{-1}2^{-d-5}}$.
-Indeed, for given small parameters $0<\eps_1<\eps_2<1$ (whose values will be specified later), recall the Green-Tao measure
+A crucial fact is that the function $\bar{\La}_b$ is majorized by the so-called Goldston-Yildirim divisor sum \cite{GT1, GY1} $\mu$ being the Mobius function and $R=N^{d^{-1}2^{-d-5}}$.
+For given small parameters $0<\eps_1<\eps_2<1$ (whose exact values will be specified later), recall the Green-Tao measure